Steps for Completing a College Application:

 Some schools allow you to use the Common Application to apply to several schools using the same basic form.
 Please be careful and note that there are several different pieces that have to be accessed and completed individually.
 Also check to see if the school requires an additional supplement to the Common Application.
 You will also need to link your Common Application to your Naviance account.

-Click here to learn how to link your Common App to Naviance.
+Click here to learn how to match your Common App to Naviance.

-Click here to watch a tutorial on how to link your Common App to Naviance
+Watch this video tutorial on how to match your Common App to your Naviance account

 Note: If a college accepts the common application but also has their own application, use the Common Application if you are applying to multiple schools that use the Common Application.
 If the school you are applying to is the only school that accepts the Common Application then use the college specific application.